DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/contents.md

 n-dimensional arrays of homogeneous data types, with many operations being performed in compiled code for performance.

-TODO: you can replace formulas with matrix operations
+TODO: you can replace formulas with matrix operations for returns (also)
-    for returns
+      add side-by-side equation to matrix simulation

 [NEXT]
 # Examples